mikkleini/rplidar.net/README.md

 Tested with:
  - Model A1
  - Windows 10
- - Raspberry Pi 4 (.NET Core 3.0 preview 8 on Raspbian Buster)
+ - Raspberry Pi 4 (.NET Core 3.0 Raspbian Buster)

 I took Python RPLidar implementation as a reference in some places: https://github.com/Roboticia/RPLidar